ARM-software/arm-trusted-firmware/docs/components/context-management-library.rst

 |Context Init WarmBoot|

-The primary CPU initializes the Non-Secure context for the secondary CPU while restoring re-entry information for the Non-Secure world.
-It initialises via ``cm_init_context_by_index(target_idx, ep )``.
+The primary CPU writes the entrypoint for the secondary CPU.
+When the secondary wakes up it initialises its own context via ``cm_init_my_context( ep )`` using the provided entrypoint.

 ``psci_warmboot_entrypoint()`` is the warm boot entrypoint procedure.
 During the warm bootup process, secondary CPUs have their secure context